Cartel Investigations

 Initiation of Proceedings

 The Commission can start proceedings either on its own initiative, on the basis of a third-party complaint, or via a leniency applicant blowing the whistle on a cartel conspiracy.
-While third-party complaints usually mark the beginning of an abuse of dominance-probe, cartel cases are often triggered by leniency applications which are followed by dawn raids.
+While third-party complaints usually mark the beginning of an abuse of dominance-probe, cartel cases are often triggered by leniency applications that are followed by dawn raids.
 The Commission stated that it has significantly increased the number of cartel investigations opened at the Commission's own initiative to 25 percent of the currently launched investigations.
-This mainly results from the Commission's investments into digital investigation intelligence, the whistleblower hotline, and its newly established data analysis unit which uses data-mining and algorithms to scour information for specific patterns indicating collusion.
+This mainly results from the Commission's investments into digital investigation intelligence, the whistleblower hotline, and its newly established data analysis unit, which uses data-mining and algorithms to scour information for specific patterns indicating collusion.

 1. Leniency Applications